Chapter 314-28 WAC

 (9) Containers and packaging.

 (a) Individual units of spirits must be factory sealed in bottles.
-For the purposes of this subsection, "factory sealed" means that a unit is in one hundred percent resalable condition, with all manufacturer's seals intact.
+For the purposes of this subsection, "factory sealed" means that a unit is in 100 percent resalable condition, with all manufacturer's seals intact.

 (b) The outermost surface of a liquor package, delivered by a third party, must have language stating that: